nielskee/draft-articles/TechnicalHiringPart2.md

 If you need to scale up your technical screening, this will be a better way than the online route.

-The basic idea is this - you set a small programming assigment along with a specification, and give to the candidate.
+The basic idea is this - you set a small programming assignment along with a specification, and give to the candidate.
 They work on it at a time that suits them.
 You give them up to a week to get it back to you on GitHub (now) or an emailed zip file (back in Ye Olden Dayes).

 There are many benefits.
-For one thing, you can set a challenge that's a better fit for the core skillset of the role you're recruiting for.
+For one thing, you can set a challenge that's a better fit for the core skill-set of the role you're recruiting for.
 A small website for web developers.
 A simple library with tests for a C++ developer.
 A single-screen mobile application for iOS or Android developers.
 A RESTful service for back-end Java developers.